leon4rd/test/README.md

-## What do you call a duck that gets all A's?
-A wise quacker.
+## I once lost a banana at court but then I appealed.